Comparison15 min read

 1. Scenarios with multiple states and dependencies.

-2. Conditional and cause-and-effect interactions.
+2. Conditional and cause-and-effect interactions triggering other interactions.

-3. Interactions with specific touchscreen triggers.
+3. Interactions with specific touchscreen triggers but also “non-standard” triggers.

 5. Interactions across multiple devices.

-6. Interactions involving custom hardware.
+6. Interactions involving custom hardware, APIs, etc.

 Which benefits does ProtoPie provide for prototyping over Figma?

 There’s no magic wand in design.
 Instead, designers must selectively pick the tools that they’re going to work with.
 Needless to say, these need to have the right benefits and features.
-ProtoPie offers a range of essential features making it your go-to prototyping tool.
+ProtoPie offers a range of essential features making it your go-to high-fidelity prototyping tool.

-Let’s delve into 10 benefits that ProtoPie has over Figma.
+Let’s delve into 9 benefits that ProtoPie has over Figma.

 Add drag and scrollable areas to prototypes